 Pack your valuables and essentials in your hand luggage.

 These include things like electronics, jewellery, essential toiletries including medication, a change of clothes and a change of underwear.
 Keeping these with you means there’s less of a risk of them being lost or stolen as you can keep an eye on them.
 And, if your cabin bags happen to get lost in transit and there’s a delay in getting them back to you, at least you’ll have a back up change of clothes in the meantime.

 Organise your travel documents well in advance.

-When travelling to our ZQ Collection luxury houseboats on the Chobe River, you’ll need to pass through immigration in both Namibia and Botswana.
+When staying with the Zambezi Queen Collection, you’ll need to pass through immigration in both Namibia and Botswana.
 Check that your passport is up to date, and whether or not you’ll need a visa for entry into either country.
 If you’re from the US, the EU or Australia, you won’t need a visa to enter either country for less than 90 days.
-For other countries, these resources are a useful guide:

 Get the necessary vaccinations.

 We recommend that you get Hepatitis A and typhoid injections in addition to your routine vaccinations such as tetanus and MMR.
 View more information here.
 Although there is no risk of yellow fever, the government of Botswana and Namibia will need you to show proof of yellow fever vaccination if you’re arriving from a country with a risk of yellow fever.
 Check this list to be sure.